Ben is a Corporate Partner based in our London office with a particular focus on advising clients in the financial services sector.

 - on a substantial skilled person's review under section 166 of FSMA 2000 with a focus on corporate governance controls and procedures within a major insurance group

-- on the establishment of Reclaim Fund Ltd (RFL) and the creation of the UK dormant assets scheme, on the subsequent launch of the alternative scheme for smaller banks and building societies and on the change to RFL's ownership and governance structure following the decision by the Office of National Statistics in September 2019 to classify RFL as a public body and its subsequent change in status to become a Non-Departmental Public Body sponsored by HM Treasury, acting at arm's length from Government
+- on the establishment of Reclaim Fund Ltd (RFL) and the creation of the UK dormant assets scheme, on the subsequent launch of the alternative scheme for smaller banks and building societies and on the change to RFL's ownership and governance structure following the decision by the Office of National Statistics in September 2019 to classify RFL as a public body and its subsequent change in status to become a Non-Departmental Public Body owned and sponsored by HM Treasury, acting at arm's length from Government

 - the UK retail banks on the creation of, and their investment, in Big Society Capital Limited

-- Bank of Montreal on its acquisition of UK-based institutional asset manager Pyrford International plc
+- Bank of Montreal on its acquisition of UK-based institutional asset manager Pyrford International plc.

 "keen to work alongside clients to ensure that work is delivered most efficiently" Legal 500 – M&A